ibm-cloud-docs/satellite/cli-reference.md

 `--name NAME`
 :    Required.
 The name for your configuration.

+`--data-location DATA-LOCATION`
+:    Optional.
+The location to store the data associated with the {{site.data.keyword.satelliteshort}} configuration, such as the definitions of Kubernetes resources to be deployed to your clusters.
+For example: `tok`.
+For a list of {{site.data.keyword.satelliteshort}} locations, see [Supported IBM Cloud locations](/docs/satellite?topic=satellite-sat-regions#understand-supported-regions).

 `-q`
 :    Optional.
 Do not show the message of the day or update reminders.